 - b.
 Interim Access Assurance Fund (IAAF).
 Temporary, time limited, funding is available from an IAAF to protect against degradation of current access to key health care services in the near term.
 The IAAF is available to provide supplemental payments that exceed upper payment limits, DSH limitations, or state plan payments, to ensure that current trusted and viable Medicaid safety net providers, according to criteria established by the state consistent with these STCs, can fully participate in the DSRIP, transformation without unproductive disruption.
 The IAAF is authorized as a separate funding structure from the DSRIP program to support the ultimate achievement of DSRIP goals.
 To the extent available funds are not expended in this time-limited IAAF, they are available for the DSRIP program itself.
 In addition, a separate fund is authorized to make DSRIP project design grants to providers.
 The IAAF and the design grant funds are both part of the overall DSRIP total funding. - i.
 Interim Access Assurance Fund.
 To protect against degradation of current access to key health care services, limit unproductive disruption, and avoid gaps in the health delivery system, New York is authorized to make payments for the financial support of selected Medicaid providers. - A. Limit on FFP.
 New York may expend up to \$500 million in FFP for Interim Access Assurance payments for the period from the date of approval of the IAAF expenditure authority until December 31, 2014.
 Contingent upon renewal of the demonstration, the authority could be extended until March 31, 2015.
-To the extent available funds are not expended in this time-limited IAAF, they are available for the DSRIP program itself.
-Additional funding may be available to the extent that FFP for Health Homes is not fully utilized in the same time period. - B. Funding.
+To the extent available funds are not expended in this time-limited IAAF, they are available for the DSRIP program itself. - B. Funding.
 The non-federal share of IAAF payments may be funded by state general revenue funds and transfers from units of local government that are compliant with section 1903(w) of the Act.
 Any IAAF payments must remain with the provider receiving the payment to be used for health care related purposes, and may not be transferred back to any unit of government, directly or indirectly, or redirected for other purposes.
 The IAAF payments received by providers cannot be used for the non-federal share of any expenditures claimed under a federally-supported grant.